 - The first thing you need to do, is to make sure you have an ODBC driver installed for the database that you want to access.
 Both the client machine where you plan to run your erlang node and the server machine running the database needs the the ODBC driver.
 (In some cases the client and the server may be the same machine). - Secondly you might need to set environment variables and paths to appropriate values.
 This may differ a lot between different os's, databases and ODBC drivers.
 This is a configuration problem related to the third party product and hence we can not give you a standard solution in this guide. - The Erlang ODBC application consists of both Erlang and C code.
-The C code is delivered as a precompiled executable for windows and solaris.
-If you for any reason need to recompile the C code or if you are running some other os and want to compile the code there is a include makefile to help you do so.
+The C code is delivered as a precompiled executable for windows and solaris in the commercial build.
+In the open source distribution it is built the same way as all other application using configure and make.
+You may want to provide the the path to your ODBC libraries using -with-odbc=PATH.